 Some research indicates that apple cider vinegar can help stimulate hair growth because it improves blood flow to the scalp and provides hair with more nutrients.
 It also contains natural antibacterial properties, so you can use it optically to combat dandruff.

-When you buy apple cider vinegar, make sure it’s organic and unfiltered so that it has the “mother” intact, which is what contains all the nutrients.
+When you buy apple cider vinegar, make sure it’s organic and unfiltered so that it has the “mother” intact, which is the term used to describe a product that has all the healing enzymes in it.
 Avoid store-bought brands because these have been heated to high temperatures and have lost all their nutrition.

 What To Do Now?

-As we mentioned earlier, the best way is to get your blood work done to see if you’re lacking certain vitamins or having any particular medical conditions that might directly or indirectly cause hair loss.
+As we mentioned earlier, the best thing to do is to get your blood work done to see if you’re lacking certain vitamins or have any particular medical conditions that might directly or indirectly cause hair loss.